awsmarks/lark_case_bot/docs/manual-account-setup.md

 Description: 'Cross-account IAM role for Lark Case Bot'

 Parameters:
-  LambdaRoleArn:
+  MsgEventRoleArn:
     Type: String
+    Description: ARN of the MsgEventRole in the main account
+  CasePollerRoleArn:
+    Type: String
-    Description: ARN of the Lambda role in the main account
+    Description: ARN of the CasePollerRole in the main account
-    Default: arn:aws:iam::111122223333:role/LarkCaseBotStack-MsgEventRoleXXXXXXXX-XXXXXXXXXXXX

 Resources:
   LarkSupportRole: